The Professor is back: Cubs' Kyle Hendricks recapturing championship form

 "Well, he smiled, we shook hands, he nodded.
 And I believe there was a slight chuckle involved."

-As a whole, the Cubs' rotation still ranks just 16th in the majors with a combined ERA of 4.44.
+As a whole, the Cubs' rotation ranks just 16th in the majors with a combined ERA of 4.44.
 It's still a worry that Jake Arrieta has looked so ordinary.
-It's still a worry that the Cubs may lack a fifth starter, though they have high hopes after Eddie Butler's debut with the team.
+It's still a worry that the Cubs might lack a fifth starter, though they have high hopes after Eddie Butler's debut with the team.
 But if you've had Hendricks on your list of Cub-related reasons for concern, it's probably safe to scratch him off.

 "I think they're all trending in the right direction," Maddon said.